about

 languages

-I am a native speaker of Urdu and (Pakistani) English.
-I am learning German.
+I am a native speaker of Urdu and English.
+I am slowly learning German.

 non-academic interests

-I like cooking, baking and feeding people.
-I also like psychological thrillers, rom-coms and reality tv.
+I like cooking, baking, and feeding people.
+I also like psychological thrillers, documentaries and reality tv.

 I was vice-president of the graduate student committee in my college from 2020-21.
 Before this, I was social secretary in 2019-20.
 I have a lot of experience in leadership, organising and running events, and working with teams.